jhauberg/cards-deep-django/README.md

 ### Install

+**WARNING - REQUIRES DJANGO 1.6**

-To get the game up and running, you need to have `python` and `django` installed.
+To get the game up and running, you need to have `Python` and `Django` installed.
 After that you just go:

-    $ cd cards-deep-django

-And then:

     $ python manage.py syncdb
     $ python manage.py runserver